SmartAgentProtocol/SmartAgents/SmartAgentImprovementProposals(SIPs).md

 # SmartAgent Improvement Proposals or SIPs

 ##  SIP 0 Defines How To Write A SmartAgent Improvement Proposal
 The Smart Agenet Improvement Proposals (SIPs) start with an open review process, include testings, and finally inclusion in a production version of the Smart Agents reference implimentation.
-Proposals should generally extend the capabilities of the Smart Agent's software for example by adding specific Prompts for the Smart Agent to recognize when the user requests them.
+Proposals should generally extend the capabilities of the Smart Agent's software for example by adding enhancement datasets or LLMs for the Smart Agent to better recognize and rank the user requests prompts and their relation to Smart Contracts.
 Proposals that are finished with development, will be included for testing in the next candidate software version.

-All SIPs should include:
+SIPs may include:

-- A "task specific prompt" should be defined with a few keywords or phrases to trigger the action.
+- A specially trained LLM, algorithm, dataset, or special prompt for enhancing the Smart Agent software.

 - Code called from or included in the "internal" code of the downloadable Smart Agent binary install package.